Alters

-Alters is a superhero comic book series created and written by Paul Jenkins and drawn by Leila Leiz.
-It was published by AfterShock Comics from September 2016.
+Alters is a completed superhero comic book series created and written by Paul Jenkins and drawn by Leila Leiz.
+It was published by AfterShock Comics from September 2016 to February 2018.
 The series concerns the emergence of a new Alteration (genetic mutations commonly referred to as Alters) named Chalice, who is navigating both the trials of becoming a superhero and - as alter-ego Charlie - is transitioning from male to female.
 The premise of the series gathered considerable mainstream attention ahead of the book's launch.

 Creation

 Writer Paul Jenkins was partly inspired by a brain-storming session with a fan.
 Speaking to David Barnett of The Guardian, Jenkins noted the diverse cast of Alters was a reflection of that the comic's "team members come from different ethnic backgrounds, genders and gender identities, sexual orientations, and so on".
 He noted he shared his scripts with two trans friends to check on the realism, and also sought help from colourist Tamra Bonvillain, a trans woman.
 He also stated he viewed Alters as an ensemble book, with Chalice the lead for the opening arc.